EtherCAT Protocol

 Example of ESI configuration file

 The following example shows a process data configuration in which one 32-bit entry of DINT data type is sent from the slave device to the master device, and another entry of the same type is sent in the opposite direction.
 Adding or removing PDOs and their entries can be done freely, as long as the total size of the PDOs does not exceed the limitations of the DPRAM (described in the SyncManagers paragraph).
+This example is intended to demonstrate the basic operation of PDO communication.

 <?xml version="1.0"?>